Thread and task architecture guide

 - Requires hardware that supports hot add CPU.

-- SQL Server cannot be configured to use soft NUMA.
+- SQL Server can't be configured to use soft NUMA.
 For more information about soft NUMA, see Soft-NUMA (SQL Server).

-SQL Server does not automatically start to use CPUs after they are added.
+SQL Server doesn't automatically use CPUs after they are added.
 This prevents SQL Server from using CPUs that might be added for some other purpose.
 After adding CPUs, execute the RECONFIGURE statement, so that SQL Server will recognize the new CPUs as available resources.

 If the affinity64 mask is configured, the affinity64 mask must be modified to use the new CPUs.